tseccull/spectools/README.md

 Supported Instruments: [GMOS-N](https://www.gemini.edu/instrumentation/gmos), [GMOS-S](https://www.gemini.edu/instrumentation/gmos)

 # extinct.py

-v0.0.0 - Under development
+v1.0.0

 This script applies a correction to input 1D astronomical spectroscopic data based on the measured atmospheric extinction curve of the observing site.
 The spectrum and its uncertainties are each multiplied by 10 ^ (0.4 * airmass * k(lambda)), where airmass is the median airmass at which the spectrum was observed and k(lambda) is the wavelength dependent extinction curve at the observing site.
+This script does not create new files, but instead just updates the input files.

 Requires: [Astropy](https://www.astropy.org/), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/)